Why We Recommend AVRs or Stabilizers

 To cut off very low or high voltage that could damage the inverter.

-There are inverters that come with in-built AVRs in the form of microcontrollers.
-When being designed as part of a direct-use systems, AVRs put a strain on budgets but they have proven to be a guarantee for optimum efficiency.
+There are also inverters that come with in-built AVRs in the form of microcontrollers.
+However, when being designed as part of a direct-use system, AVRs put a strain on budgets but they have proven to be a guarantee for optimum efficiency.